Whether you are saving for your own education or for your children’s, it’s wise to start planning for college as soon as possible.

 A Coverdell Education Savings Account (formerly an Education IRA) accumulates interest tax-free.
 You can withdraw money from this account without penalty.
 Also, it's possible to put money into a state- or institution-sponsored prepaid tuition plan and not pay taxes on it until you withdraw the money.
 Contact your local credit union to learn more about this method of saving.

 U.S. Department of Education Resources

-The U.S. Department of Education’s (DOE) federal student aid programs are the largest source of student aid in America.
+The U.S. Department of Education’s (ED) federal student aid programs are the largest source of student aid in America.
 Every year, they award about $150 billion in grants, work-study assistance, and low-interest loans.
 Check out college.gov, a new site from the DOE, for more information about how to pay for college.